That-Cool-Coder/is-it-rick/README.md

 #### Usage of URLs

 I tried to use Flask `url_for` to allow easy shifting of the app, but that was too difficult to get working.
 Instead `BASE_URL` is defined in `config.py`, and it is passed to all templates when rendered.
 Then URLs in the template can be written as so: `{{ base_url + 'static/script.js'}}`.

+## Running the development server

+To run the app using Flask's inbuilt Werkzeug server, run `python3 -m is_it_rick` from the root directory of this project.

+If you get an error such as `No module named is_it_rick/`, make sure you're using `-m` and make sure that there is no trailing slash on the module name.

+## Switching between development and production

+In production, the app is designed to be located in a subdirectory of the main server.
+However, in development it instead runs off the root of a port.
+This means that the URLs for assets, scripts and API calls are different depending on whether the app is in development or production.

+To switch between these modes, there are booleans called `production` in the config files of the frontend and backend.
+These files are `is_it_rick/static/config.js` and `is_it_rick/config.py` respectively.
+Changing the value of `production` will change the value of URLs in config to match the environment.

+Currently, these two files are not ignored by git, so you will need to set them back to their initial values (preferably to production mode) before pushing to GitHub.
+In future, a system for storing this on the local machine will be created.

 ## Server/client communication protocols